movementkitchen/website/src/pages/about/index.md

 optimising for better biological performance and long-term health.

-We will try to identify movements that could be injuring you, look into your alignment (positioning of your body in use), assess your joint angles and muscle use strategies and test your motor control in different functional movements.
+We will try to identify movements that could be injuring you, look into your alignment (positioning of your bones in use), joint angles and muscle recruitment strategies and test your motor control in different functional movements.

 A lot of our work focuses on the nervous system and motor programming.
 You will learn how to isolate and control small movements, safely building towards more